robinske/personal-site/_posts/2016-04-02-explaining-the-free-monad.markdown

 ---

 Scala developers love to discuss Monads, their metaphors, and their many use cases.
-We joke that Monads are 'just Monoids in the category of Endofunctors', but other than being condescending, what does that really mean?
+We joke that Monads are 'just Monoids in the category of Endofunctors', but other than being confusingly condescending, what does that really mean?

 Parts of functional programming (FP) may be built on the mathematical principles from category theory, but at its core, FP is a style of programming.
 This post aims to prove you don't need a PhD or be a Haskell programmer to understand these patterns.
 One disclaimer - the explanation does assume that you know some basics of Scala (like types, polymorphism, and traits).